pgadmin-org/pgadmin4/docs/en_US/grant_wizard.rst

   more privileges to grant the selected privileges to the specified user.
 If privileges have previously been granted on a database object, unchecking a privilege for a group or user will result in revoking that privilege.
-* If enabled, select the name of the role from the drop-down listbox in the *Grantor* field.
-The default grantor is the owner of the database.
+* The current user, who is the default grantor for granting the privilege, is displayed in the *Grantor* field.
 * Click the *Add* icon (+) to assign a set of privileges to another role; to discard a privilege, click the trash icon to the left of the row and confirm deletion in the *Delete Row* dialog.